Restorative Yoga: Practice

-Restorative Yoga

-The goal of Restorative Yoga is to bring about physical, mental, and spiritual equilibrium.
-To help maintain a variety of yoga poses for longer lengths of time, props like blankets, bolsters, and blocks are used.
-As a result, the mind and body are able to completely unwind and recover from mental and emotional strain.
-Self-care, healing, and relaxation are all possible outcomes of practising Restorative Yoga.
-It's a great strategy as this yoga for stress relief improves your health and helps in lowering stress levels.
-For more..

 Reception

 Geraldine Beirne, writing in The Guardian, called Restorative Yoga "all about healing the mind and body through simple poses often held for as long as 20 minutes, with the help of props such as bolsters, pillows and straps".

 The martial arts coach Eric C. Stevens, stating that he found being still more difficult than a "five mile run", was surprised to start the Restorative Yoga class with Shavasana, and to see so many props in use - blanket, pillow, eye bag, strap, blocks.
 He found his mind strongly challenged during the class, and he slept very soundly afterwards.
 He recommended the practice for people who feel close to burnout.

 Difference from Yin Yoga

 Restorative Yoga is mainly for practitioners suffering from injuries, stress, or illness, who therefore require a yoga practice that can bring them back to a better quality of life; classes are necessarily small so that each person can receive detailed attention to ensure they are safe and properly supported.
 Yin Yoga uses props in a similar way, and holds poses for similarly long periods, but is aimed mainly at healthy practitioners, and is taught in larger classes.